sylvainjule/kirby-matomo/README.md

         summary: false
 ```

-(Ok, there's nothing left to work with here, but you get the idea).
+(Ok, there would be nothing left to work with here, but you get the idea).

 ##### Hiding and sorting widgets